ryrobes/rvbbit/README.md

 ## Caveats

-- Use Englebarts beautiful invention
+- Use Englebarts beautiful invention please
-- Some UI jank
+- Various UI jank
 - Limited SQL DB support ATM
 	Tested with SQLite, Postgres, MySQL, SQL Server, Vertica, Clickhouse, DuckDB (with various quirks to each as I continute to smooth out the SQL engine)
+- Have a laundry list of TODOs, will try and get them posted as issues so I can gauge interest and prioritize
 - No concept of users / auth yet
 - Meant to be used interally with a team that you trust (open REPLs, open shell access, etc.)
+- Several features I had previously tweeted about and are 80% done (mostly working), but were pulled to make my (self-imposed) deadline, will def surface them discussion for priorities as well